 Note: "Leave takers" refers to those who have taken time off in the past two years.
 Source: Survey of U.S. adults who took or needed/wanted to take leave conducted Nov.
 17-Dec.
 14, 2016.
+"Americans Widely Support Paid Family and Medical Leave, but Differ Over Specific family member with a serious health condition say they were caring for their child younger than 18; only 1% of those 50 and older say this.

-"Americans Widely Support Paid Family and Medical Leave, but Differ Over Specific Policies"
+Policies"